-- 1. Open the cloudera.hiveodbc.ini configuration file in a text editor. - 2.
-To specify the level of information to include in log files, set the LogLevel property to one of the following numbers:
+1. To specify the level of information to include in log files, set the LogLevel property to one of the following numbers:

 LogLevel Value Description 0 Disables all logging.
-1 Logs severe error events that lead the driver to abort.
-2 Logs error events that might allow the driver to continue running.
+1 Logs severe error events that lead the connector to abort.
+2 Logs error events that might allow the connector to continue running.
 3 Logs events that might result in an error if action is not taken.
-4 Logs general information that describes the progress of the driver.
-5 Logs detailed information that is useful for debugging the driver.
-6 Logs all driver activity.
+4 Logs general information that describes the progress of the connector.
+5 Logs detailed information that is useful for debugging the connector.
+6 Logs all connector activity.

-- 3. Set the LogPath key to the full path to the folder where you want to save log files. - 4.
+- 2. Set the LogPath key to the full path to the folder where you want to save log files. - 3.
 Set the LogFileCount key to the maximum number of log files to keep.

-After the maximum number of log files is reached, each time an additional file is created, the driver deletes the oldest log file.
+After the maximum number of log files is reached, each time an additional file is created, the connector deletes the oldest log file.

-5. Set the LogFileSize key to the maximum size of each log file in bytes.
+4. Set the LogFileSize key to the maximum size of each log file in bytes.

-After the maximum file size is reached, the driver creates a new file and continues logging.
+After the maximum file size is reached, the connector creates a new file and continues logging.

-- 6. Save the cloudera.hiveodbc.ini configuration file. - 7.
+- 5. Save the cloudera.hiveodbc.ini configuration file. - 6.
 Restart your ODBC application to make sure that the new settings take effect.